Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Asymmetric Case: Non-criticality via Parametric First-order Perturbations

 \subsection{Proof of \Cref{thm_no_benign_asym}}

 Next, we extend our analysis to the asymmetric matrix sensing.
-Our next two propositions characterize the local landscape of the asymmetric matrix sensing at the true solutions from the sets $\cW(\tau,2k/3)$ and $\cW\backslash\cW(\tau,2k/3)$, for a choice of $\tau>0$ to be determined later.
+Our next two propositions characterize the local landscape of the asymmetric matrix sensing at the true solutions from the sets $\cW(2k/3)$ and $\cW\backslash\cW(2k/3)$.